GideonLeGrange/mikrotik-java/README.md

 Versions
 --------

-The current stable version 1.1.3, which fixes two severe command line parsing bugs, #3, #4 and #5.
+The current stable version 1.1.3, which fixes severe command line parsing bugs, #3, #4 and #5.

 * 1.1.2 added support for handling multi-line results, like for example /file print.
 * 1.1 added TLS (SSL) support to encrypt API traffic.